-- 1.3 The Head Office of the Company is at 45 Gresham Street, London, EC2V 7BG and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 1.4 The base currency of the Company is Pounds Sterling or such other currency as may be the lawful currency of the UK from time to time.
-The ACD in consultation with the Depositary shall determine the best means to effect this conversion. - 1.5 The maximum share capital of the Company is currently £500,000,000 and the minimum is £1,000,000.
-Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 1.6 Information on the typical investor profile for the Fund is set out in Appendix VI. - 1.7 Shareholders in the Company are not liable for the debts of the Company. - 1.8 The Company has been established as a UK UCITS scheme within the meaning of the FCA Rules. - 2 COMPANY STRUCTURE - 2.1 As explained above, the Company is a UK UCITS scheme.
-The Company does not intend to have an interest in immovable or tangible movable property. - 2.2 Details of the Company, including its investment objective and policy are set out in Appendix I.
+The Head Office of the Company is at 45 Gresham Street, London, EC2V 7BG and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it.

+The base currency of the Company is Pounds Sterling or such other currency as may be the lawful currency of the UK from time to time.
+The ACD in consultation with the Depositary shall determine the best means to effect this conversion.

+The maximum share capital of the Company is currently £10,000,000,000 and the minimum is £100.
+Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value.

+Information on the typical investor profile for the Fund is set out in Appendix 6.

+Shareholders in the Company are not liable for the debts of the Company.

+The Company has been established as a "UK UCITS scheme" within the meaning of the FCA Rules.
+The Company qualifies as an "Undertaking for Collective Investment in Transferable Securities" ("UK UCITS") within the meaning of an EEC Directive on that subject of 1985 (85/611/EEC) as subsequently amended by Directive 2001/108/EC of 21 January 2002 and Directive 2009/65/EC of 13 July 2009.

+2 Company Structure

+As explained above the Company is a UK UCITS scheme.
+The Company does not intend to have an interest in immovable or tangible movable property.

+Details of the Company, including its investment objective and policy are set out in Appendix 1.

-3 SHARES
+3 Shares

-- 3.1 The share classes presently available are set out in the details in Appendix I. Further share classes may be made available in due course, as the ACD may decide. - 3.2 The minimum initial investment for each share class is set out in Appendix I. These limits may be waived at the discretion of the ACD. - 3.3 All shares issued by the Company will be Income Shares.
-Income Shares are entitled to receive distributions of income periodically.
-Such distributions will be made by cheque unless the ACD and shareholder agree otherwise. - 3.4 Shareholders can (subject to certain restrictions) switch all or part of their shares in one fund for shares of a different fund.
-Details of this switching facility and the restrictions are set out in Sections 14 and 15.3.
+The Share Classes presently available are set out in the details in Appendix 1.
+Further Share Classes may be made available in due course, as the ACD may decide.

+All shares issued by the Company will be Income Shares.
+Income Shares are entitled to receive half yearly distributions of income.
+Such distributions will be made by BACS or telegraphic transfer unless the ACD or shareholders agree otherwise.

-4 MANAGEMENT AND ADMINISTRATION
+Shareholders are entitled (subject to certain restrictions) to convert all or part of their shares in a Share Class for shares of another Share Class.
+Details of this conversion facility and the restrictions are set out in section 14 "Share Class Conversions".

+The minimum initial investment for each Share Class is set out in Appendix 1.
+These limits may be waived at the discretion of the ACD.

+4 Management and Administration

-4.1 Authorised Corporate Director
+Authorised Corporate Director

-4.1.1 The Authorised Corporate Director of the Company is Evelyn Partners Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
+The Authorised Corporate Director of the Company is Evelyn Partners Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
 The ACD was incorporated on 30 July 1985 (Registered Company No 1934644).

-Registered Office and Head Office: 45 Gresham Street, London, EC2V 7BG
+Registered Office and Head Office:

+45 Gresham Street London EC2V 7BG